jackgray/spotlight/producers/finance/regsho/README.md

 # Regulation SHO (Reg SHO) Daily Threshold Data (README)

-This component so far aggregates data from Nasdaq, NYSE, and FINRA.
+This component so far aggregates data from Nasdaq, NYSE, Cboe-BZX, and FINRA.
 It aims to aggregate all Reg SHO threshold reports.

 The reporting of these lists can vary based on where and how the trades are executed.